shalinivaggu/quadB-HodlInfo/README.md

 # quadB-HodlInfo
  a webpage similar to https://hodlinfo.com with real-time cryptocurrency data displayed using HTML, CSS, and a Node.js backend

+The deployed project, using HTML, CSS, JavaScript, Bootstrap, Node.js, and Express.js, can be accessed at https://quadb-hodlinfo.onrender.com/.

 creating this webpage hodlinfo.com by using HTML and CSS and backend using node js Fetching top 10 results from API(https://api.wazirx.com/api/v2/tickers) in my Nodejs express server and storing all top 10 results in the database by using PostgreSQL.